Achievement Unlocked

 Early Attachment

-Disrupted early caregiving — both overvaluation and emotional neglect — results in a fragmented self-concept compensated for by grandiose self-presentation.
-Parental monitoring has been found to protect against narcissistic trait development (Ronningstam & Weinberg, 2023).
+Disrupted early caregiving, whether through overvaluation or emotional neglect, produces a fragmented self-concept that is compensated for through grandiose self-presentation.
+Parental monitoring has been found to protect against narcissistic trait development (Ronningstam and Weinberg, 2023).

 🏠

 Research links NPD to both cold, controlling parenting and excessive parental admiration.
-Prospective studies have identified childhood temperamental antecedents of grandiose narcissism, including interpersonal antagonism and attention seeking (Ronningstam & Weinberg, 2023).
+Prospective work has identified childhood temperamental antecedents of grandiose narcissism, including interpersonal antagonism and attention-seeking behavior (Ronningstam and Weinberg, 2023).

 🧠

-Schema therapy models identify entitlement/grandiosity and emotional deprivation schemas as central.
-The grandiose self-schema protects against deeply held shame, and shame has been identified as a key process marker in NPD psychotherapy (Kramer et al., 2017).
+Schema therapy models identify entitlement and grandiosity schemas alongside emotional deprivation as central features.
+The grandiose self-schema functions as a defense against deeply held shame, and shame has been identified as a key process marker in NPD psychotherapy (Kramer et al., 2017).

 🌐